ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking web dev progress.

+9.4.2022
+- I've been battling npm for hours now trying to understand what's going on.
+I can't use create react/next app or ever npm install.
+I've tried SO many different things, and I'm about to just clone an empty next project and use a TailwindCSS CDN just so I can get something going here.
+Again, there's no real guide, just bash your head against the wall until something works and learn from it.

 9.3.2022
 - Not a whole lot to log today other than some reading I've been doing.
 I want to get better with Typescript, but I find it difficult to convert Javscript projects to Typescript when I can't figure out how to fix the errors; which makes it pointless.
 I'm probably going to write an article at some point when I finally figure it out because there is no real guide on how to convert Javscript to Typescript.
 "Fix the errors" <-- yeah great advice.
-No shit.
+Super helpful.
+Might as well be saying "be good at coding."

 9.1.2022
 - Did work to my resume.
 Just need to finish it, the drag and drop puzzle, get a domain name, then I'm set for applications.